How to sell online courses to a small, warm audience

 - Make buying frictionless.
 Every extra step between "yes" and "paid" costs you sales.
 You should keep the full price, with checkout that goes straight to you.

 Here is the part most course sellers miss.
-Your best marketing asset is not a testimonial.
-It is a student who finished and got the result.
+Your best marketing asset is a student who finished and got the result.
+A polished testimonial doesn't come close.
 Which means how well your course is built feeds straight back into how well it sells.

 So treat your first students as the seed of your sales engine.
 Capture where they started, help them reach the outcome, and document the result.
 The next group buys because the last group won.